May 2025

 3rd

-Charlie took me to Woodside garden centre and purchased an Oak Green man as an early birthday present (51 years old on the 13th); masculine energy is welcomed into our garden.
+Charlie took me to Woodside Garden Center and bought me an Oak Green Man as an early birthday present (I turn 51 on the 13th); we welcome male energy into our garden.

 Charlie using a screwdriver to fix something on the exterior wall of a house.
 He's wearing a plaid shirt, jeans, and boots.
 He appears to be working on the wall next to a window.
 The background shows a residential street.